-A Wyoming Educator License with a Professional Services Endorsement in Speech Pathology requires a master's degree in speech-language pathology from a regionally or nationally accredited institution.
+A Wyoming Educator License with a Professional Services Endorsement in Speech Pathology (which is valid for 5 years) requires:

 Note: Related Services Personnel are permitted to be hired by a school district if they hold a current and valid Wyoming license in their own profession.
-Therefore, if you hold a license from the Wyoming Board of Speech Pathology and Audiology, any district may hire you on the basis of that license.
+Therefore, if you hold a license from the Wyoming Board of Speech Pathology and Audiology, any district may hire you based on that license.
 However, many districts still require a Professional Teachers Standards Board (PTSB) license for employment.

 Individuals with authorization from the PTSB must complete five semester hours of university or PTSB-approved workshop credit every five years.